 Luckily there are systems out there to help automate and simplify your entire supply chain process, including ordering, reordering, and order fulfillment.
 These tools allow small businesses to stay competitive and larger businesses to simplify their complex daily operations.

 Inventory optimization can be simply defined as having the minimum inventory to meet your target service levels, without excess.
 This can be broken down into three areas: demand forecasting, inventory policy, and replenishment.

-Demand forecasting means to predict future demand as accurately as possible.
-Inventory managers must know how an item demand changes throughout the product life cycle and seasonally.
-This helps the marketing department to plan carefully for upcoming promotions and campaigns.
+Demand forecasting means predicting future demand as accurately as possible.
+Inventory managers must know how an item’s demand changes throughout the product life cycle and seasonally.
+This helps the marketing department plan carefully for upcoming promotions and campaigns.
 As a result, you can create an inventory policy to decide what items and quantities to stock in which locations.

 Supply chain managers may classify all their SKUs with a simple ABC analysis.
 This analysis is an inventory strategy that categorizes and prioritizes items based on the value each provides to the company.
 Some classes will have tight inventory control and precise records while others may have more relaxed controls and keep minimal records.

 It’s best to ensure that you have safety stock to cover sudden changes in supply or demand at all times.
 The last phase of inventory optimization is replenishment.
 Replenishment involves reordering the right quantities at the right time.
 Keep track of all of your supplier leads and schedules to ensure on-time shipment arrivals.

 An inventory optimization software helps you simplify and automate the process of determining the exact amount to order for every SKU and the precise timing of each order.
 Such a tool ensures you have the right products in your warehouse without overspending on inventory.